enviroware/ensemble_rec_manager/README.txt

 The program will read the .info files in the folder and will use the time_mask specific to each site, based on LCODE

+** operator
+This is the operator applied to the extracted model data.
+Currently implemented:
+AVG --> average of model values within time window
+INT --> sum of model values within time window

 ** extract_utc
 If"extract_utc: 1" the time shift from UTC to LST won't be made.